The Crypto Accounting Firm Tech Stack: Build, Buy, or White-Label (2026)

 How vendor tools fit the stack

-Cryptio and Bitwave provide the ingestion/sub-ledger/reporting layers a firm buys rather than builds.
-Evaluate multi-client support, framework configurability, DAC8 reconciliation, and data-handling terms — the tool is the operational stack; the configuration, methodology, review, and professional responsibility stay the firm's.
+Cryptio and Bitwave provide the ingestion, sub-ledger, and reporting layers a firm buys rather than builds.
+Evaluate multi-client support, framework configurability, DAC8 reconciliation, and data-handling terms.
+The tool is the operational stack; the configuration, methodology, review, and professional responsibility stay the firm's.

-Wag3s for accountants provides the full operational stack — ingestion/reconciliation, a configurable crypto sub-ledger and chart of accounts, tax/reporting with a DAC8 reconciliation surface, and Ledger/ERP export — so a firm buys the pipes and owns the methodology, while classification, review, and professional responsibility stay the firm's.
+Wag3s for accountants provides the full operational stack: ingestion and reconciliation, a configurable crypto sub-ledger and chart of accounts, tax and reporting with a DAC8 reconciliation surface, and Ledger and ERP export.
+The intent is that a firm buys the pipes and owns the methodology: classification, review, and professional responsibility stay the firm's.
 See the accountants page.

 Further reading